-Recep Tayyip Erdogan: Turkey's pugnacious president - BBC News
+Erdogan: Turkey's pugnacious president

 Purge of public servants

-Mr Erdogan came to power in 2002, a year after the formation of the AKP.
+Mr Erdogan came to power nationally in 2002, a year after the formation of the AKP.
 He spent 11 years as Turkey's prime minister before becoming the country's first directly-elected president in August 2014 - a supposedly ceremonial role.

-His silencing of critics has caused alarm abroad, contributing to frosty relations with the EU which have stalled Turkey's bid to join the bloc.
+His silencing of critics has caused alarm abroad, contributing to frosty relations with the EU, which has stalled Turkey's bid to join the bloc.

-Since the thwarted coup, nearly 50,000 people have been detained, including many soldiers, journalists, lawyers, police officers, academics and Kurdish politicians.
+Since the thwarted coup, more than 50,000 people have been detained, including many soldiers, journalists, lawyers, police officers, academics and Kurdish politicians.

-The authorities have sacked 120,000 public servants, and there are widespread complaints of AKP-inspired intimidation.
+The authorities have sacked an estimated 150,000 public servants, and there are widespread complaints of AKP-inspired intimidation.

 Mr Erdogan says the plot was engineered by Fethullah Gulen, a US-based Muslim cleric who used to be an ally.